Reverse-Engineering checklist

 Delphi

-First, load to IDR (https://github.com/crypto2011/IDR) in a Windows VM.
+First, load the binary to IDR (https://github.com/crypto2011/IDR) in a Windows VM.
 This may take a long time.

-Then export .IDC script.
+Then export as a .IDC script.

-Then use https://github.com/huettenhain/dhrake and DhrakeInit
+Then use https://github.com/huettenhain/dhrake and DhrakeInit.

 Dotnet